CraicOverflow89/Krash/readme.md

  - write tests to check equality comparison of `KrashValueObject` instances
  - ability to _include_ other scripts
  - exceptions in the expression classes (eg: extending a final class) are not strictly runtime
     - should create a new exception type (they're not syntax issues or runtime issues)
+ - add `break` and `continue` keywords for while loops

 ### Issues